tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### An evaluation thread on coordinator

-A potentially more seamless sidecar evaluation, where the user is not required to allocate an evaluator task or run separate code, can be done with an evaluation thread on the coordinator.
+A potentially more seamless and encapsulated sidecar evaluation, where the user is not required to allocate an evaluator task or run separate code, can be done with an evaluation thread on the coordinator.
 This thread would `schedule` an evaluation function to be executed on a worker, and wait for its result.
 One the result is returned, it can write a summary, adjust learning rate, or signal to end the training, re-`schedule` an evaluation function, and so on.

 In addition to more changes to `model.fit` API, this solution presents a challenge when workers can easily become unavailable, in which case a fault tolerance solution will be needed for evaluation.
 Moreover, evaluating on moving variables (as they are concurrently being updated by workers) can yield unreproducible evaluations, as opposed to an evaluator task case, where evaluation is always based on a checkpoint file.